PhysicsCatalyst.com

 • But this is not the way how we define work done in physics.

-• When we push or pull a heavy load or lift it above the floor then we are doing work, but a man carrying heavy load and standing still is not doing any work according to scientific definiton of work.
+• When we push or pull a heavy load or lift it above the floor then we are doing work, but a man carrying heavy load and standing still is not doing any work according to scientific definition of work.

 • This way energy defined to be as capacity of doing work.